coderamen666/srd-v3.5-md/spells/magic-overview.md

 You must make some choice about whom the spell is to affect or where the effect is to originate, depending on the type of spell.
-The next entry in a spell description defines the spell's target (or targets), its effect, or its area, as appropriate.
+The next entry in a spell description defines the spell’s target (or targets), its effect, or its area, as appropriate.

 **Target or Targets:** Some spellshave a target or targets.
 You cast